 Life science is most commonly associated with biology, which is the study of the various structures and interactions within living creatures that make their lives possible.
 Life sciences can also be broken down into the study of genetics, the immune system, the nervous system, and more.
 Consequently, the life science field is quite broad, but it always has to do with living creatures.

 Physical science can be broken down into physics, astronomy, chemistry, and earth science.
 Physics is the study of matter in our universe.
 Astronomy is the study of celestial objects that fill the skies, from burning stars to drifting moons.
 Chemistry looks at the chemicals and atoms that make up matter.
-Finally, earth science is a field that focuses specifically on the earth and its natural environment, such as its atmosphere and biosphere.
+Earth science is a field that focuses specifically on the earth and its natural environment, such as its atmosphere and biosphere.

 Finally, the social sciences is the study of people and their relationships within a society.
 These studies can focus on the individual or expand to society as a whole, which is why the social sciences include both psychology and sociology.
 However, also included are fields like economics, education, anthropology, history, and even studies of the law.